 10. The Amber Coast, Suffolk

-The Amber Coast in Suffolk covers the beaches between Felixstowe in the south and Southwold to the north with this stretch of coast is a great place to look for amber, fossilised resin from the ancient forests, although raw amber looks like a dull brown/red stone and it is only when it’s polished that it comes to life.
+The Amber Coast in Suffolk covers the beaches between Felixstowe in the south and Southwold to the north this stretch of coast is a great place to look for amber, fossilised resin from the ancient forests, although raw amber looks like a dull brown/red stone and it is only when it’s polished that it comes to life.

 Sometimes you can see ancient specimens within the stone and the most famous and one known to just about everyone is the mosquito amber stone walking stick in Jurassic Park.